Chapter 03 — Autonomous Kernels

 - Stop/iterate rule:

-- If the dependency resolver cannot produce a consistent lock, stop with resolver output.
+- if the resolver cannot produce a consistent lock, stop with resolver output

-- Do not attempt ad-hoc pinning unless that is explicitly in scope.
+- do not attempt ad-hoc pinning unless it is explicitly in scope

 -